 It starts with an email, asking me if I’ll come speak to Gender/Sexuality Alliance teenage students in a local high school, for me to share my experience with them as a gay woman.
 It’s always a Yes.
-I feel it’s important to share my personal experience with self-rejection and societal-rejection, and my journey now back into self-acceptance.
-If only I knew what I know now at their age… (I’d probably still be just like I am).
+I feel it’s important to share my personal experience with self-betrayal and societal-rejection, and my journey now back into self-acceptance.
+If only I knew what I know now at their age.
+(I take that back.
+I wouldn’t have listened.).

 Just to make my life a little more interesting, the Universe has recently pulled me into learning some additional things about race, gender, culture, and religion.
 Where I thought I might be losing sight with my purpose and mission, what I’m now learning is that it’s all connected to the bigger picture.
 These teachings are taking me to a depth of personal work I’ve never previously experienced.